Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 	- What is the port number of SMTP? {{cloze The port number of SMTP is 25.}} #card
 	- What does MIME stand for? {{cloze MIME stands for Multipurpose Internet Mail Extension.}} #card
 	- The port number of IMAP is {{cloze 143}} #card
-	-
+	- The network device used to connect two dis-similar types of networks. {{cloze Gateway}} #card -